AmperSam-git/bldc-baserom/README.md

-# Romhack Races Baserom
+# BLDC Baserom

-This is the official baserom for creating Super Mario World race levels for [Romhack Races](https://romhackraces.com/).
-This baserom is tailor-made for both race level creation as well as general purpose hacking, but a lot of the changes made and patches included are to accommodate Kaizo level design in particular (see the [baserom Wiki page](https://github.com/romhackraces/baserom/wiki/Changes-or-Additions-to-Vanilla-Super-Mario-World) for a detailed breakdown of the all changes).
+This is the source of SMW Central's Baserom Level Design Contest baserom.

 ## Getting Started